axa-group/bauta.js/packages/bautajs-express-example/README.md

 const bautaJS = require('./server/instances/bauta-with-custom-logger');
 ```

-This is a very simple case that allows you to see how you can easily use a custom logger, defined in custom-logger-bauta.js instead of the one used by default.
+With this change it a custom logger, defined in custom-logger-bauta.js, is used by bauta.js instead of the default one.

 ## Third party dependencies licenses